-The Ins and Outs of SASE Solutions
+The Core Components of SASE

 Not all businesses understand what exactly Secure Access Service Edge (SASE) means – whether it is a set of products or services, a comprehensive system, or simply a concept and methodology.
 Let’s figure out the answer and dwell on how big the marketing component of the SASE hype is, what benefits such solutions and services bring to customers, and who should be responsible for their functioning.